-FintechOS raises $14M help banks launch products as fast as FinTech Startups – TechCrunch
+FintechOS raises $14M to help banks launch products as fast as fintech startups – TechCrunch

-Over the last few years, we’ve seen the rise of FinTech startups like N26 and Monzo to challenge the incumbents with new products like challenger banks.
+Over the last few years, we’ve seen the rise of fintech startups like N26 and Monzo to challenge the incumbents with new products like challenger banks.
 But what if the big banks wanted to compete in that game themselves?
-This is the aim of FintechOS a Romanian startup that actually aims to help incumbents compete in this brave new, competitive, world.
+This is the aim of FintechOS, a Romanian startup that actually aims to help incumbents compete in this brave new, competitive, world.

 FintechOS allows banks and insurance companies to act and react faster than the new upstarts on the scene with plug and play products.